eugenwintersberger/pni-libraries.libpniio/doc/users_guide/introduction.rst

 ====================================
-A general introduction to *libpniio*
+A general introduction to *libpninexus*
 ====================================

-*libpniio* is the IO library within the PNI library stack.
+*libpninexus* is the IO library within the PNI library stack.
 More precisely it is responsible for file IO.
 Although several legacy formats are supported the library mainly deals with Nexus files providing functions and objects to deal with these kind of files.